 In 1986, while pursuing a degree in musical composition, Maestro Frank A. Salazar, founder and music director of the Ventura County Symphony, took me under his wing as his sole (gratis) private pupil and later hired me as his assistant, a post I held until his retirement six years later.
 Under his tutelage I learned composition, arranging, music history, conducting, and a variety of other subjects concerning composition and performance.
 Over 200 of my songs and orchestral pieces, which cover a wide range of styles and forms, have been published.
 My music has been performed throughout the United States as well as in England, Italy, and Spain.

 At the age of nine I won a writing contest with a one-act play that was staged by an adult cast in Solvang, California, where we lived at the time.
 I wrote my first novel at sixteen and have written many poems through the years, many of which I eventually set to music.
 I've written articles for Boomers and Books, Boomspeak, The Encyclopedia of 18th Century History, and The Sounding Board, the journal of The American Composers Forum, among many others.

 I recently published Books One and Two (With A Dream and With A Bullet) of my rock and roll series, Beyond The Bridge, in a single Special Edition and am currently writing Book Three, With A Song and Book Four, Enharmonic Intervals.

 In 1995 I wrote Night Music: the Memoirs of Wolfgang Amadeus Mozart, which was recently pulled pending the completion of a second edition.
 Other works in progress include Harley & Collette (a romantic comedy set in modern-day Vienna), Touching Fire (a mystic love story about a 15th century Franciscan priest), California Gold Coast Dreamin' (a coffee table book), and my memoirs, A Polite Little Madness.
-I also am currently working on an album of original music.
+I also am currently working on an album of original music with the same title.